risawitama/verbose-potato/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## What did one snowman say to the other snow man?
+Do you smell carrot?